Phi Slama Jama

-Phi Slama Jama was a name given to the men's college basketball teams of the Houston Cougars from 1982 to 1984.
+Phi Slama Jama was a name given to the men's college basketball teams of the Houston Cougars from 1981 to 1984.
 Coined by former Houston Post sportswriter Thomas Bonk, the nickname was quickly adopted by the players and even appeared on team warmup suits by the middle of the 1982–83 season.
-The teams were coached by Guy V. Lewis and featured future Hall of Fame and NBA Top 50 players Hakeem Olajuwon and Clyde Drexler.
+The teams were coached by Guy Lewis and featured future Hall of Fame and NBA Top 50 players Hakeem Olajuwon and Clyde Drexler.
 "Texas' Tallest Fraternity" was especially known for its slam dunking and explosive, fast-breaking style of play.
 The teams advanced to 3 consecutive NCAA Final Fours, 1982, 1983, and 1984.
 The 1983 NCAA semi-final of No. 1 Houston vs. No. 2 Louisville, "The Doctors of Dunk", was recognized as one of the 100 greatest basketball moments at the end of the 20th century.
 The name is trademarked by the University of Houston.

 Philosophy

 Phi Slama Jama played a frenetic, playground-influenced style of basketball that was in near diametric opposition to the fundamentally polished and methodical style espoused by basketball traditionalists like John Wooden, who disapproved of dunking.
 Guy Lewis not only condoned his players dunking, he "insisted on it", with dunks being what he called "high-percentage shots."

 The young players who made up Phi Slama Jama had been influenced by the freewheeling style of play pioneered during the 1970s by the defunct ABA and its most famous player, Julius Erving.
 In this paradigm, athleticism took precedence over fundamental skills, fast breaks were preferred to set plays, and dunking trumped the jump shot.
 In an interview with Thomas Bonk, Clyde Drexler succinctly espoused the Phi Slama Jama philosophy, saying, "Sure, 15-footers are fine, but I like to dunk."
 The Phi Slama Jama teams were notably poor at free-throw shooting, with some critics attributing their 1983 NCAA Final loss to this deficiency.